M4thys02/Quantum-ships/README.md

 4. Open your browser and enter `localhost:8000` into the address bar.

 #### Option B: Brotli Compressed Version
-This version is optimized for fast loading on production web servers (like GitHub Pages or Itch.io).
+This version is optimized for fast loading on production web servers.
-* **Note:** This version might not work with a simple Python local server unless the server is configured to send the correct headers.
-For quick local testing, use the **Non-compressed** variant.

 ---